HangyuChen/HangyuChen.github.io/index.md

 <!-- **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
 Contact me if you have any leads!** [talk with me](https://calendly.com/lancecai/meet-with-lance) -->

-- **June 2020 - Sep 2023:**  Beijing University of Aeronaut and Astronaut Yunnan Innovation Institute (Research Assistant)
+- **June 2020 - Present:**  Beijing University of Aeronaut and Astronaut Yunnan Innovation Institute (Research Assistant)
 - **Sep 2017 - June 2020:** Beijing University of Aeronaut and Astronaut (MSc)
 - **Sep 2013 - June 2017:** North University of China (BSc)
 <br>